 Assets of Community Value

 The Community Right to Bid was introduced by Part 5, Chapter 3 of the Localism Act 2011 (please follow the link for more information regarding the legislation and implications for owners etc).
 It aims to keep valued land and buildings in community use by giving local people the chance to bid to buy them, if and when they come onto the market.
 It gives you the opportunity to nominate public and private land and buildings to be part of a register of ‘Assets of Community Value’.
 If something on this register is offered for sale, the right is triggered.
-You will then have up to six months to prepare a bid and compete to buy it.
-You can inspect the List of nominated ACV's List of nominated ACV's 5th February 2019.pdf [pdf] 626KB for local land and buildings including:
+You can inspect the List of nominated ACV's List of nominated ACV's 20th May 2019.pdf [pdf] 627KB for local land and buildings including:

 - Village shops